-This workshop is organized by Equitas - International Centre for Human Rights Education with the support of the Education Rights Forum, the host organization in Nairobi, Kenya.
+This workshop is organized by Equitas - International Centre for Human Rights Education with the local support of the Georgian Young Lawyers Association (GYLA), the host organization Tbilisi, Georgia.

 Equitas - International Centre for Human Rights Education was established as a nonprofit, non-governmental organization in 1967 by a group of leading Canadian scholars, jurists and human rights advocates with a mandate to advance democracy, human development, peace and social justice through educational programs.